🔼The name Susan(nah): Summary

-The popular name Susan doesn't occur at all in the Bible; but it is a truncated form of the Biblical name Susannah.
-The name Susannah occurs only once in the Bible, in Luke 8:3, where she is mentioned among the women who minister to Jesus.
+The popular name Susan doesn't occur at all in the Bible; but it is a truncated form of the Biblical name Susannah (Σουσαννα).
+This name Susannah occurs only once in the Bible, in Luke 8:3, where she is mentioned among the women who minister to Jesus.

 In the Old Testament the name Susannah (or rather the Hebrew form: Shoshannah) occurs only in an apocryphal chapter that was added to the Book of Daniel (and which is still contained in the Catholic Bible).
-This chapter, together with two other additions to Daniel, survive only in Greek but it's generally accepted that these stories were written in Hebrew.
-As such, this name is identical to the word שושנה, (shoshannah), meaning Lily:
+This chapter, together with two other additions to Daniel, survives only in Greek but it's generally accepted that these stories were written in Hebrew.
+As such, this name is identical to a feminine version of the noun שושן (shushan), meaning lily:

-The Greek name Susan(ah) is a transliteration of the Hebrew word for Lily, and means White or Pure.
+The Greek name Susannah is a transliteration of the Hebrew word for Lily, and means White or Pure.